• Volcano Triathlon

 His family and dozens of supporters supported him during the tour and applauded Arévalo Ramos' extraordinary capacity for self-improvement.
 At the end, he said he had felt comfortable after overcoming his initial nerves.

-Hundreds of people supported the titans in the most emblematic points of the route, in the swamp of Zahara, in the ramps of Las Palomas and El Boyar, and in the final ascent on foot to the Plaza de Zahara, which was packed from noon and until the final party of the test.
-182 triathletes entered within the cut time, established by the organization in eight hours.
-Nearly a hundred volunteers participated in one of the hardest and epic medium distance tests of the national calendar, which next year faces its tenth anniversary.
+Hundreds of people supported the titans at the most emblematic points of the route, in the Zahara reservoir, on the Las Palomas and El Boyar ramps, and in the final ascent on foot to the Zahara square, which was packed from midday until the final party of the race.
+182 triathletes entered within the cut-off time, set by the organization at eight hours.
+Almost a hundred volunteers participated in one of the toughest and most epic middle-distance races of the year. calendar national, which next year celebrates its tenth anniversary.

 TOP 10 General.
 Male